Cruise Ship Accident Lawyer in Tampa

 How Common are Cruise Ship Accidents?

-According to the US Department of Transportation cruise ship incident reports, there have been 14 suspicious deaths, 1 homicide, 19 missing persons reports, several kidnappings, and more than 100 assaults reported since 2015.
+According to the US Department of Transportation cruise ship incident reports, there have been 14 suspicious deaths, 1 homicide, 19 missing person reports, several kidnappings, and more than 100 assaults reported since 2015.
 Of the suspicious death reports among the most popular cruise lines, Carnival cruise ships reported 6, nearly half.
 Additionally, according to the Insurance Information Institute, there were 254 maritime catastrophes that resulted in 16,264 victims of accidents on a cruise ship from 2008-2017.

 Among the largest cruise lines, Carnival Cruise ship accidents tend to be more prolific than most other cruise lines.
 As concerning as these statistics are, they don’t reflect the thousands of injuries, other types of accidents, and thefts that occur every year.
 While most cruise ships do everything they can to ensure their passenger’s safety, there are many things that can go wrong on a cruise ship tour.